-A new series of lanthanide based complexes with bis(hydroxy)benzoxaborolone ligand: Synthesis, crystal structure, magnetic and optical properties†
+A new series of lanthanide-based complexes with a bis(hydroxy)benzoxaborolone ligand: synthesis, crystal structure, and magnetic and optical properties†